It is possible to qualify for a mortgage despite one borrower having a low credit score and there are multiple financing options available to you.

 Use ourTWO PERSON MORTGAGE QUALIFICATION CALCULATORto determine what size loan two people can afford

-In this scenario, you can add your boyfriend’s name to the property title using a quit claim or grant deed after closing.
+In this scenario, you can add the co-borrower’s name to the property title using a quit claim or grant deed after closing.
 After adding his name to title, make sure that your monthly mortgage payment is made from a joint checking account.
 This will help when you buy your next home because you will be able to show that both of you made the monthly payment on time.
-Please note that although you may add your boyfriend to the property title, he is not added to the mortgage note, which means you are solely responsible for the mortgage.
+Please note that although you may add your co-borrower to the property title, he is not added to the mortgage note, which means you are solely responsible for the mortgage.

 In closing, I recommend that you determine what size mortgage you can afford as co-borrowers compared to the loan you can afford as a sole borrower.
 You can then compare the monthly payment and fees for an FHA loan to a conventional mortgage to understand what option fits your financial budget and best positions you to buy the home you want.